-The settings are accessed from the cog icon at the top right of the chat window.
-Click on the cog and a pop-up window opens.
+Click on the cog icon at the top right of the chat window, and a pop-up window opens.
 In the first tab you can change your nickname.

 - 1. Choose another nickname or simply put an empty space by pressing the space bar once. - 2.
 Confirm by clicking on "Save".